 The CMP Range Officer Training Course is a program developed by the Civilian Marksmanship Program to provide training and structured on-the-range work experiences to prepare interested persons to serve as qualified Range Officers in CMP sponsored and sanctioned competitions.
 This course offers three levels of instruction and certification in four different shooting disciplines.
 The instructional program follows these steps:

 Level I. Level I instruction presents information common to all shooting disciplines and teaches the basic knowledge one needs to serve as a new Range Officer.
 Enrollees must complete Level I online instruction that consists of a series of instructional phases.
 Each phase concludes with a short online quiz that must be successfully completed before progressing to the next phase.
 When all phases are completed, a certificate and CMP Range Officers Vest will be issued and the student will be eligible to participate in Level II instruction.
 The Range Officer logbook will be an online logbook that is maintained in CMP's competition tracker.

 Level II.
 Level II instruction is discipline specific and covers the different shooting events within that discipline, the guns and equipment used, the courses of fire, detailed discipline and event rules, how to conduct firing for events in that discipline and guidelines for resolving rules issues and violations.
 Level II instruction is offered for the four shooting disciplines governed by the CMP: 1) Highpower Rifle (includes As-Issued Military Rifle), 2) Bulls-Eye Pistol, 3) Rimfire Sporter and 4) 3-Position Air Rifle.
 CMP-appointed Master Range Officers will teach Level II instruction for each of the four disciplines as one-day in-person training courses.
 Level II Student Handbooks will be provided for each discipline.
-After satisfactorily completing Level II instruction, students will be eligible to complete Level III training.
+After satisfactorily completing Level II, a password will be provided for those only who took the seat class for Level II.
+Students then will be eligible to complete Level III training.
 Click Here to access the Level II website (password will be provided once Level II is completed).